lukeschlather/ImageWeave/README.markdown

      -y10
 They default to 24x18

-It will drop a copy of the finished product in the directory set by the flag:
+It will drop a copy of the finished image in the directory set by the flag -o:
      -o /home/project/output/
 /home/project/output/ is the default directory.